ramosfabiano/FSND-Capstone/README.md

 ### Database Setup

-We assume a local postgres database is configured within a local machine.
+We assume a local postgres database is configured and running within the local machine.
 Installing and configuring the database is outside the scope of this README.

 ### Auth0 Setup